matteopeluso/FF-LRRDE/readme.md

-# Documentation and code for the Force Field --- Linear Ridge Regression Differential Evolution Procedure
+# Documentation and code for the FF-LRRDE Procedure
+## Force Field - Linear Ridge Regression Differential Evolution
 For a complete introductio to the methodology of fitting or parameterization of a force field start the tutorials on the related website.